4 Ways Adobe Experience Manager Commons Can Save You Time

 CSV Asset Importer

 Fortunately I have good news, gone are the days of painful manual migrations of previous resources!
 A nice feature in the AEM Tools package is the CSV Asset Importer.
 It is a tool that reads in a CSV (Comma Separated Value) file containing assets and some metadata about them, and automatically imports them to the desired location in your AEM instance.
-There are only a few required fields in the CSV, where the resource file currently exists, and where you would like the file to be imported in AEM.
+There are only a few required fields in the CSV, where the resource file currently exists, and where you would like the file to be imported in Adobe Experience Manager.
 Additionally, properties that should be added to the new resources can be listed with their type, and value specified (multi-values are supported).

 Test Page Generator